Estimated reading time: 5 minutes

 Sometimes, people leave a church because God is moving them.

-This is difficult to understand, but I am a firm believer that we all have seasons in our lives.
+This is difficult to understand, but I firmly believe that we all have seasons in our lives.

 And seasons come, and they go.